Mr. Purnell Hall, Foreman

 Yard waste includes grass clippings, leaves, small branches, brush and Christmas trees.
 For more information about yard waste collection, please call (301) 927-1452.

-Yard waste must be placed in securely tied, heavy-duty plastic bags or heavy-duty trash cans with handles and a secure lid.
-Cardboard boxes and paper bags are not acceptable containers.
+Yard waste must ONLY be placed in, heavy-duty yard waste paper bags Cardboard boxes are NOT acceptable containers.

 Limbs must not exceed four (4) feet in length and three (3) inches in diameter and must be securely tied in bundles.
-Bundles of limbs and bags of dry grass and leaves must weigh less than 60 pounds.
+Bundles of limbs and bags of dry grass and leaves must weigh NO more than 25 pounds.

 Do not mix household trash and yard waste.
 Combined wastes will not be collected.